50 Years of hip-hop: A chronological look at the essential records

 So, turn up your speakers – here are the essential records any self-respecting hip-hop fan should own.

-The self-tilted debut from the Sugarhill Gang is widely considered to be the first hip-hop studio album.
+The self-tilted debut from The Sugarhill Gang is widely considered to be the first hip-hop studio album.
 While not held in the highest of regards compared to most albums on this list, it remains an important landmark in the annals of hip-hop, especially for the track ‘Rapper’s Delight’ - which introduced the term ‘hip-hop’ into the wider lexicon.
+(It's worth noting that the term's origin story stems from Robert Keith Wiggins aka: Keef Cowboy, a member of group Grandmaster Flash & The Furious Five, who mocked one of his friends who had just joined the army and began chanting “hip hop” to mimic the cadence of marching soldiers.)
 While the scene had been thriving underground, the single offered a mainstream visibility unseen until then.
 The Sugarhill Gang weren’t lynchpins of the scene, but they tapped into the veins of the masses with an infectious and disco-inspired set of songs.
 They kicked off a popular appreciation for a genre that could well have gotten a different name had it not been for the Gang.
 David Mouriquand

 Despite the genre being less than a decade old, Run-DMC's self-titled debut album in 1984 revolutionised the sound of hip-hop for an entire generation.
 The New York rap trio pioneered the much harder ‘New School' sound, characterised by heavy drum machines, paired with elements of rock and punk - effectively bringing an end to the funky ‘Sugarhill’ era of disco rap.
 The shift paved the way for other rap groups like N.W.A and Public Enemy, and played a pivotal role in propelling hip-hop further into the mainstream.
 Notably, the album became the first gold-selling hip-hop project, and the video for their standout track ‘Rock Box’ became the first rap video in history to air on MTV.
 While the sounds on this album definitely now feel a little dated, hip-hop owes a whole lot to Run-DMC.
 Theo Farrant